ublue-os/website/docs/index.md

 > A toplevel goal is that every tool and technique a Linux system administrator knows around how to build, inspect, mirror and manage application containers also applies to bootable host systems.

-We like the sound of that, and we're hoping to be your "Desktop DevOps team", and if you want to learn how to really up your Linux game, come hang out.
-We're hear to teach and learn from each other.
+We like the sound of that, and we're hoping to be your "Desktop DevOps team", and if you want to learn, come hang out.
+We are here to teach and learn from each other.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vZ1LRe_foJY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>